-Global sea levels are rising at an accelerating rate due to climate change, driven primarily by thermal expansion of ocean water and melting of land-based ice sheets and glaciers.
+Global sea levels are rising at an accelerating rate due to climate change, driven primarily by thermal expansion of ocean water and the melting of land-based ice sheets and glaciers.
 This phenomenon is not merely a coastal flooding issue; it fundamentally reshapes marine ecosystems and the intricate food webs that sustain them.
 Understanding how rising seas alter habitat availability, species distribution, and energy flow through marine food chains is critical for forecasting ecological stability and managing fisheries in a changing climate.

 Mechanisms of Sea-Level Rise and Their Ecological Reach